fakhar-ali/fakhar-ali/README.md

 ➤ Google tag manager

 ========== Language ==========
-WORDPRESS, MYSQL, MARIA DB, HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY
+WORDPRESS, PHP,MYSQL, MARIA DB, HTML5, CSS3, BOOTSTRAP, JAVASCRIPT, JQUERY,Liquid,Laravel

 ========== Respect Deadlines ==========
 ☛ I always respect and honor timelines for my projects.
 Never take a lots of project at a time.
 This account is my lifetime asset so QUALITY FIRST !